Medically reviewed by Drugs.com. Last updated on Jun 19, 2023.

 Many cases of traveler's diarrhea can be prevented.
 Keep the following rules in mind, even in expensive resorts and hotels:

-Hot coffee and tea usually are safe to drink because the water has been boiled.
+- Hot coffee and tea usually are usually safe to drink, but be sure the water has been boiled.

-Don't eat fruits and vegetables unless they can be peeled, and you peel them yourself to make sure that they are not contaminated after they are peeled.
+- Don't eat fruits and vegetables unless they can be peeled, and peel them yourself to make sure that they are not contaminated after they are peeled.

 Common side effects of bismuth subsalicylate include black stools and a temporary black discoloration of your tongue.
 If you develop ringing in the ears, stop taking the medication because you may be developing salicylate toxicity.
-Aspirin and bismuth subsalicylate contain the same active ingredient, so don't use aspirin while you take bismuth subsalicylate.
-If you are allergic to aspirin are pregnant, or have a history of kidney disease, ulcers or other bleeding disorders, consult your doctor before taking bismuth subsalicylate.
+Aspirin and bismuth subsalicylate contain the same active ingredient, so if you need to take aspirin for health reasons, limit the use of bismuth subsalicylate.
+If you are allergic to aspirin, are pregnant, or have a history of kidney disease, ulcers, or other bleeding disorders, consult your doctor before taking bismuth subsalicylate.

 Do not take antibiotics to prevent diarrhea unless your doctor tells you to.
-Antibiotics can have side effects, including sensitivity to sun, allergic reactions and vaginal yeast infections.
-Antibiotic treatment may be prescribed for people with certain medical conditions.
-For them, a bout of diarrhea could be dangerous.
+Antibiotics can have side effects, including sensitivity to sun, allergic reactions, and vaginal yeast infections.

-If you have severe diarrhea (more than five unformed stools a day), you should drink a special formulation called "oral rehydration solution" to replace the electrolytes you're losing.
+If you have severe diarrhea (more than five unformed stools a day), it's best to drink an oral rehydration solution to replace the electrolytes you're losing.
 Pharmacies in most countries carry these products, which can be mixed with clean drinking water.
 You also can make your own solution by adding a half-teaspoon of salt, a half-teaspoon of baking soda and 4 tablespoons of sugar to 1 liter of clean water.

-Medications such as loperamide (Imodium) or diphenoxylate (Lomotil) may help to decrease the frequency of bowel movements, but they cannot prevent diarrhea and they do not get rid of the infection.
+Antimotility medications such as loperamide (Imodium) may help to decrease the frequency of bowel movements, but they cannot prevent diarrhea and they do not get rid of the infection.
 They are useful for long bus or car trips or other situations where access to a bathroom is unavailable or inconvenient.
-These drugs may actual prolong the duration of symptoms with certain bacterial infections.
+These drugs may actually prolong the duration of symptoms with certain bacterial infections.

-Get medical attention if traveler's diarrhea does not end within five days, or if you develop a high fever, bloody stool or abdominal pain.
+Get medical attention if traveler's diarrhea does not end within five days, or if you develop a high fever, bloody stool, or severe abdominal pain.